pippinlee/open-journalism-project/security.md

 As more of our information becomes digital, the need for proper security only increases.
 We will likely see more hardware that is "connected", which means your "connected" house will be also be open for vulnerabilities.

 In the long run, there will be increasing number of attacks by nefariously minded parties.
-Building all software with security as a basis for usage is already being seen in browsing technolgoies like SSL and HTTPS.
+Building all software with security as a basis for usage is already being seen in browsing technologies like SSL and HTTPS.

 <h1 id="eac">Examples and code</h1>

-### Security 🙊
 ****

 **Onionshare**